Aggressive, Compassionate, & Responsive Criminal Defense

 Another option may be something called Pre-trial Diversion (PTD) or Pre-Trial Intervention (PTI).
 These options are even better than Conditional Discharge, as they do not even require that an individual enter a guilty plea.
 Typically, they are administered through the prosecutor’s office in the jurisdiction in which you have been charged.
 Normally, your Georgia Criminal Defense Attorney would negotiate certain terms with the prosecutor.
 They may include some community service work, an alcohol/drug awareness class, and/or a period of sobriety.
 Once those terms are met, the prosecutor dismisses the case.
 These options are not available in all jurisdictions and are reserved for people with no criminal history.

-These are both good options for individuals charged with possession of marijuana – less than one ounce, and you should be sure to discuss them with your Georgia Criminal Defense Lawyer.
+Definitely.
+While both pre-trial diversion and conditional discharge are good options for individuals charged with Possession of Marijuana – Less than One Ounce, the prosecutor is not guaranteed to offer them to you or agree to them.
+For this reason, you need an attorney with a proven track record of negotiating excellent outcomes for clients charged with drug offenses.
 If you have been charged with possession of marijuana, call me for a free consultation and we will discuss your options.